 With LivePlan, it's not just a classroom project.
 It's your students planning for their futures.
 Click here to learn more about business planning for students.

-Now that you know how to use a sample business plan to help you write a plan for your business, it's time to find the right one.
+Now that you know how to use an example business plan to help you write a plan for your business, it's time to find the right one.

 Use the search bar below to get started and find the right match for your business idea.